nicholascloud/jsdoc3-dash/README.md

 ## Installing

+Make sure Dash is installed and double-click on `build/jsdoc3.docset` in Finder.

+Alternatively:

 1. Open Dash
 2. Go to `Dash -> Preferences -> Docsets` and click the `+` icon (Add Docset) in the lower-left of the dialog
 3. Navigate to the project `build` directory